 Laura never actually lived in this house.
 She married Almanzo Wilder in 1885 and they were living on their own homestead while Pa was building it.
 This house was never mentioned in any of the Little House books.
 In October of 1901, Laura’s youngest sister, Grace was married in the parlor.
 A year later in 1902, Pa passed away of a heart attack.
 Ma and Mary rented out the upstairs part of the house for extra income after that.
 In 1918, Ma became ill.
 She passed away on Easter Sunday in 1924.
 After Ma passed, Mary decided to visit Carrie in Keystone, South Dakota.
 Mary suffered a stroke while in Keystone and passed away in 1928.
 She never returned to this house.
 Carrie inherited the house.
 In 1944, she decided to rent it out but later sold it to the Ferguson family.

-This was the spot where the homestead claim shanty of Almanzo and Laura Ingalls Wilder stood.
-The shanty was located on the hilltop.
+This was the spot where Almanzo and Laura Ingalls Wilder's homestead claim shanty stood, located on the hilltop.

-It was the birthplace of the Laura Ingalls Wilder’s only surviving child, Rose Wilder Lane.
-Mrs. Lane became a well-known novelist, journalist and political essayist.
-Her last reporting assignment took her to Viet Nam in 1965, where at 78 she was the oldest war correspondent.
-Rose was the one responsible for convincing her mother, Laura Ingalls Wilder, to write the Little House books.
-This is where the Wilder's lived during their early married life, experiencing the fire that destroyed their home, the death of an infant son and other natural disasters which were part of the daily lives of the South Dakota pioneers.
+It was the birthplace of Laura Ingalls Wilder’s only surviving child, Rose Wilder Lane.
+Mrs. Lane became a well-known novelist, journalist, and political essayist.
+Her last reporting assignment took her to Vietnam in 1965, where, at 78, she was the oldest war correspondent.
+Rose was responsible for convincing her mother, Laura Ingalls Wilder, to write the Little House books.
+This is where the Wilders lived during their early married life, experiencing the fire that destroyed their home, the death of an infant son, and other natural disasters that were part of the daily lives of the South Dakota pioneers.
 Laura Ingalls Wilder wrote about the pioneering life: No one who has not pioneered can understand the fascination and terror of it.

 We next headed over to the Ingalls Homestead at 20812 Homestead Rd.

-Like many other settlers arriving in the 1880s, free land was what lured the Ingalls family to the Dakota Territory.
-Charles Ingalls filed on this homestead at the land office in Brookings in February of 1880 and built a small shanty in preparation for the family to live there.
+Like many other settlers arriving in the 1880s, the Ingalls family was lured to the Dakota Territory by free land.
+In February 1880, Charles Ingalls filed for this homestead at the land office in Brookings and built a small shanty in preparation for the family's move.

-In the spring of 1880, they moved out to the quarter-section of land that Pa chose as his homestead.
-The location of the Ingalls Homestead met their wishes for it is only a mile from DeSmet.
+In the spring of 1880, they moved to the quarter-section of land Pa chose as his homestead.
+The location of the Ingalls Homestead met their wishes, for it is only a mile from DeSmet.
 This land was perfect in many ways.
-It had good water and he could easily dig a well.
+It had good water, and he could easily dig a well.
 The family lived and worked the homestead except for the winter months of 1880-1881 and 1881-1882 when they moved into town in the room above Pa's store.

-Pa built the families claim shanty in three stages.
+Pa built the family's claim shanty in three stages.

-Stage One – In the spring of 1880, he built a half-house of 140 square feet for his family of six.
+Stage One—In the spring of 1880, he built a 140-square-foot half-house for his family of six.
 Laure described it as having a slanted roof.
 Stage Two – In 1881, he added the second half, an addition of another 140 square feet.
-Laura wrote that the new part created two tiny bedrooms each with a window.
+Laura wrote that the new part created two tiny bedrooms with a window.
 Stage Three – While attending the Iowa School for the Blind, Mary learned to play the organ.
 Pa and Laura worked and saved money to purchase a pump organ as a surprise for Mary’s homecoming.
-Pa built a 12 foot by 16 foot addition to make room for the new organ.
-Once completed, Ma declared that the shanty was now a real home.
-The reconstruction of the Ingall's claim shanty was built according to the description Pa provided in his proving up papers.
-Filling the Testament of Claimant forms was required to obtain ownership of a homestead claim.
+Pa built a 12-foot by 16-foot addition to accommodate the new organ.
+Once completed, Ma declared the shanty a real home.
+The reconstruction of Ingall's claim shanty was built according to the description Pa provided in his proving-up papers.
+To obtain ownership of a homestead claim, the Testament of Claimant forms were required.

 This one room schoolhouse sits on the Charles Ingalls Homestead.
 Complete with a teeter-totter and American flag.
 It was placed here to house the Laura Ingalls Wilder Traveling Exhibit.